bio4j/bio4j.github.com/source/_posts/2015-03-16-bio4j-a-roadmap.markdown

 ## Bio4j 1.0

 The idea is that by the end of 2015 we should have a API-stable, tested, super-cool version of Bio4j which will be Bio4j 1.0.
+We see as must-have for that

+1. a stable API and model, available in both Java and Scala versions
+2. comprehensive documentation and examples
+3. solid, easy to use tools for AWS deployment
+4. integrated data covering all the structured data needed for the most common Bioinformatics tasks
+5. automated periodic data releases

 <!-- links -->